Cellular LTE vs. 4G vs. 5G: What is the Difference?

 4G vs LTE vs 5G... what are those symbols on our phones, and what do they mean?
 Is 4G better than LTE, and is 5G better than both?
 Is 4G and LTE the same?
 Which does a cell phone signal booster boost?
 Let’s look at the difference between the three terms and find out what this means for your cell signal.

 What is 4G?

 Networks are classified into generations based on speed, connectivity and reliability standards.
 This is set by the by the International Telecommunications Union-Radio communications sector (ITU-R).
 4G stands for the 4th Generation of telephone service.
 We’ve been through 2G, 3G, are currently in 4G and 5G.
 4G Standards were developed in 2008 and they have completely replaced 3G.
 4G is the general standard now, although within a few years we can expect most of the world to be on 5G.
 Despite the newer technology becoming the norm, we can be sure that but 4G isn’t going anywhere for a while.

 A 4G or 4G LTE phone takes advantage of this generation’s standards.
 Many 4G phones today are 5G enabled, but will still make use of 4G if the network is stronger or 5G is not available.
 If you are worried about your signal strength, investing in a signal booster is your best bet.

-- Best unit for midsize homes and offices
+- Best for small to midsize homes

 - Indoor cellular coverage up to 15,000 sq. ft.